This review of The Crimes of Grindelwald is not spoiler-free!

 He’s Aurelius Dumbledore.

 This was one of the more confusing threads in The Crimes of Grindelwald because I truly felt like there wasn’t enough exposition to it.
-I wish Corvus Lestrange had been mentioned in the first film – somehow at some point, even if it was just a brief namedrop.
-It would’ve made the prophecies and that storyline all make a little more sense.
+I wish Corvus Lestrange had been mentioned in the first film, even if it was just a brief namedrop.
+They did it with Leta Lestrange, which made her appearance more anticipated and exciting.
+It would’ve made the prophecies and identity storyline all make a little more sense.

 Regardless of its confusing beginning, it ended beautifully.
 Leta’s story was one of my favorite parts, and Grindelwald revealing to Credence that he’s actually a Dumbledore, with a fiery phoenix, was an amazing way to end the movie.

 This plotline answers one question, but leaves us with so many more.
 Does Albus actually know Credence is his brother?
 Is that why he wanted Newt to protect him?
-If Grindelwald knows, you’d assume Albus probably does.
+If Grindelwald knows, you’d assume Albus probably does too.
 Or perhaps Grindelwald figured it out later and Albus is completely unaware.
-Why is Credence erased from the family line and a complete secret in the future?
+Why is Credence erased from the family line and a complete secret in the future Potter films?
 And does he have the same mother as Albus and his other siblings?

 Gellert Grindelwald verses Lord Voldemort

-We finally see Grindelwald fleshed out as a character, and there’s actually huge, recognizable difference between him and Voldemort.
+We finally see Gellert Grindelwald fleshed out as a character, and there’s actually huge, recognizable differences between him and Lord Voldemort.

 While Voldemort was terrifying and someone who might haunt your nightmares, Grindelwald seems more authentic and creepy.
 Voldemort scared people into following him.
 Grindelwald convinces people to follow him.
 Both are effective.